-There’s proper procedures and government regulations on the federal, state, and local level to ensure that any items that are used in your home or for your business is disposed of properly.
+Hazardous waste disposal is tightly regulated.
+There are required procedures and government regulations on the federal, state, and local levels to ensure any hazardous medical waste you collect or produce is disposed of safely.

 What is Hazardous Medical Waste?

-(1) Ignitability (it catches on fire easily when exposed to heat, i.e. solvents, paint thinner, and gasoline)
+- Ignitability: Something that catches on fire easily when exposed to heat (i.e. solvents, paint thinner, and gasoline)

-(2) Corrosivity (it can “eat” other matter, including battery acid, caustic paint strippers, and some floor cleaners);
+- Corrosivity: Substances that “Eats” other matter (i.e. battery acid, caustic paint strippers, and some floor cleaners)

-(3) Reactivity (Certain cyanides, sulfide-bearing, or any other items that are unstable, explosive, or toxic under pressure, when mixed with water or another substance, or exposed to heat)
+- Reactivity: Certain cyanides, sulfide-bearing, or any other items that are unstable, explosive, or toxic under pressure, when mixed with water or another substance, or exposed to heat

 To get free quotes on hazardous medical waste disposal, fill out the form to the right, or give us a call at (888) 755-6370.